My HomeLab – Enterprise Hardware Running Household Workloads

 Why Enterprise Hardware?

 The cloud is great, but simply put is really expensive and can be limited.
 I would be spending probably 10-15k AUD each year to run my setup in Azure / AWS / GCP.
-But if you can look past costs, there are some things you can’t look past.
+But even if you can look past costs, there are some things you can’t look past.

-There are 3 laws of IOT, one of them being around latent sensitivity.
+One of them being the law of physics.
 Over the years I have learnt a few things.
 Workloads all have a particular shape, some are I/O bound (Frigate / Editing RAW images), some are CPU/TPU bound (Frigate) and some are just heavy (7 IP camera).
 There is a reason why all ‘serious’ IP Camera setups use a local NVR.

 What this means is